 The new guidelines have been developed to aid health professionals in delivering asthma care, and provide up-to-date practical and evidence-based guidance.

-The NZ Child Asthma Guidelines guidelines are currently in progress and will be made available in 2017.
+The NZ Child and Adolescent Asthma Guidelines guidelines are currently in progress and will be made available in 2017.

 Standards Of Service Provision For Lung Cancer Patients In New Zealand

 Developed by the National Lung Cancer Working Group to address New Zealand’s high incidence and poor survival rate for lung cancer.

 The Australian and New Zealand Guidelines for the management of Chronic Obstructive Pulmonary Disease - The COPD-X Plan - was developed by The Thoracic Society of Australia and New Zealand and Lung Foundation Australia.

 The purpose of the Thoracic Society of Australia and New Zealand guidelines is to provide simple, practical evidence-based recommendations for the acute use of oxygen in adults in clinical practice.

 Released by the Ministry of Health, these guidelines provide evidence-based population health advice on healthy eating and being physically active.